Denver · Highland · Jefferson Park

 Ten in-place multifamily units provide cash flow to absorb predevelopment, entitlements, and design — a luxury rarely available on raw infill sites.

-Investment Rationale
+09 Investment Rationale Built for scarcity

-Built for the developer
+Built for the developer who values scarcity.

 Scarcity Premium

 Hard-corner, half-acre, zero-setback infill sites in Highland are functionally unrepeatable.
-Replacement basis only goes one direction.

 Density Upside